adorad/adorad/docs/docs.md

 If you have well-written, well-tested C code, then of course you can always simply call this C code from V.

-Translating it to V gives you several advantages:
+Translating it to Adorad gives you several advantages:

 - If you plan to develop that code base, you now have everything in one language, which is much safer and easier to develop in than C.